abhayagiri/beginning-our-day/manuscripts/aa.md

 bigger picture, the gifts and the lessons we have received, and the potential opportunities we have in the world.

-# The Development of Equanimity - Cause and Effect
+# The Development of Equanimity

 ## Ajahn Amaro